oliverwkim/oliverwkim.github.io/_posts/2023-03-09-Creativity.md

 Go out there and prove them wrong.

-## Business Secrets of the Beatles

-We’ve made it around a thousand words in a self-indulgent personal essay on creativity, and while I’ve worked in Albert Hirschman and Tottenham Hotspur, I somehow haven’t yet mentioned the Beatles.

-The new Beatles documentary _Get Back_ has spawned a whole sub-industry of think-pieces on the creative process, and by now the basic facts are well-known: how the Beatles set themselves a crazy ambitious deadline---compose an album of fourteen songs to perform live in two weeks---and how that pressure unleashed stunning feats of genius---like Paul McCartney creating “Get Back” from nothing in two minutes on his Hofner Bass.

-It’s not hard to see the connection with the Hiding Hand, and the old observation that creativity does best under artistic constraints.
-But there are two smaller points I haven’t seen mentioned.

-The first is how the Beatles were happy to bend the rules to make success feasible.
-Far from the proposed fourteen, _Let It Be_ really only has nine new songs ("Dig It" and "Maggie Mae" are just jam session fragments, while John Lennon wrote "One After 909" as a teenager), and the band only felt confident enough to play five originals in their famous rooftop concert.
-Of course, given the strength of the final product, it feels lame to point this out---which goes to show that when you set lofty goals, people will happily forget the gap even when you fall a little short.

-Another is to observe an absence: it struck me how little the Beatles discuss external expectations of their work.
-Here are the four most famous men on the planet, their every lyric analyzed for Nostradamic significance, and over seven hours there's hardly a word about critics or sales.
-It’s perhaps not a coincidence that the Get Back project only really blossoms after the band moves from Twickenham Studios---vast, cavernous, filled with strangers---to the more intimate confines of Abbey Road.
-The band exists first and foremost for its members.
-George craves the artistic recognition of John and Paul, who share a private language he cannot decipher; Paul tries to hold the attention of John, rapidly checking out, through dazzling displays of musical creativity; and Ringo plays the drums.

-Speaking for myself, it’s when I find myself doing things solely to satisfy the demands of the economics profession that research feels most like a job.
-Of course, concessions must always be made to reality—on the margins, it doesn’t hurt to reframe a finished paper to increase your odds of gainful employment.
-But if the PhD turns into just a bunch of dreary number crunching to make a bunch of senior people happy—well, you could probably be doing dreary number crunching for senior people in a proper office, who will pay you oodles more money for the privilege.

-Be like Ringo.
-Show up on time, try to tune out as much of the drama as possible, and bang away happily at the drums.

 ## Keep a Clopen Mind

 The great comedian John Cleese, who is sadly turning into one of the billowy old farts he used to mock, recorded [a wonderful talk on creativity back in 1991](https://www.youtube.com/watch?v=Pb5oIIPO62g).